hapifhir/org.hl7.fhir.validator-wrapper/http-client-tests/resources/sources/README.md

 # sql-on-fhir

-This was taken directly from the simple example on https://build.fhir.org/ig/FHIR/sql-on-fhir-v2/ but with the additional structure and fields required to make it a valid resource.
+This was taken directly from this example: https://build.fhir.org/ig/FHIR/sql-on-fhir-v2/Binary-PatientAddresses.html